dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
-<xref:System.Text.Json> 3.1 only works with public properties.
+<xref:System.Text.Json> in .NET Core 3.1 only works with public properties.
 Custom converters can provide this functionality.
 ::: zone-end

 ### Preserve object references and handle loops